 AZORES AIRLINES RECEIVES AN AIRBUS A330-223, BLESSED WITH THE NAME OF CIPRIÃO DE FIGUEIREDO

-The new A330, blessed on March 23rd with the name of Ciprião de Figueiredo, an important historical figure and author of the famous saying: “Rather dying free than living in threatened peace“, adopted as the motto of the Autonomous Region of the Azores, had the internationally recognized Luso-Canadian Grammy-winning singer-songwriter, Nelly Furtado, as godmother.
-The aircraft, which will reinforce the Azores Airlines’ fleet, will assure the North American operation, with a great level of comfort and will reinforce the Azorean airline’s positioning of modernity and innovation.
+The new A330 was blessed on March 23 with the name of Ciprião de Figueiredo, an important historical figure and author of the famous saying: "Rather dying free than living in threatened peace ", adopted as the motto of the Autonomous Region of the Azores, had the internationally recognized Luso-Canadian Grammy-winning singer-songwriter, Nelly Furtado, as godmother.

 2018